 }

-A code was implemented using C++ API and performs the same job as code implemented with C API.
+The code was implemented using the C++ API and performs the same functionality as the code implemented with the C API.

 Execute the following command to compile a code: